Quasigroup: Inverse properties

 A loop has the inverse property if it has both the left and right inverse properties.
 Inverse property loops also have the antiautomorphic and weak inverse properties.
-In fact, any loop which satisfies any two of the above four identities has the inverse property and therefore satisfies all four.
+In fact, any loop that satisfies any two of the above four identities has the inverse property and therefore satisfies all four.

-Any loop which satisfies the left, right, or antiautomorphic inverse properties automatically has two-sided inverses.
+Any loop that satisfies the left, right, or antiautomorphic inverse properties automatically has two-sided inverses.

 Morphisms

 A quasigroup or loop homomorphism is a map f : Q → P between two quasigroups such that f(xy) = f(x)f(y).
 Quasigroup homomorphisms necessarily preserve left and right division, as well as identity elements (if they exist).